aleksandar-b/blog/_posts/2026-04-12-plato-and-software-engineering.md

 ---
 layout: post
 title: Plato and Domain Driven Design
-description: A small translation note that reveals a distinction being and becoming and how it relates to domain driven design.
+description: A small translation note that reveals a distinction between being and becoming and how it relates to domain driven design.
 category: posts
 published: true
 ---